Want more comfort and energy savings? Your guide to insulation upgrades

 - offers moisture resistance and can improve indoor air quality by reducing the infiltration of allergens and pollutants

-Are there rebates for insulation?
+Does FortisBC offer rebates for insulation?

-Depending on how many areas of your home you’re upgrading with new insulation and how many square feet of insulation is required, you could get up to $5,800 in rebates (including a $300 two-upgrade bonus).1
+Absolutely!
+We’ve got insulation rebates to help make it easier to make your home more energy efficient.
+Depending on how many areas of your home you’re upgrading with new insulation and how many square feet of insulation is required, you could get up to $5,500 in rebates (plus a $300 two-upgrade bonus).

-Looking for more in-depth information about insulation?
+Where can I find more in-depth information about insulation?

-- Save energy by draftproofing and insulating your home –our energy-saving guide to insulation
+- Save energy by draftproofing and insulating your home: our energy-saving guide to insulation

-- Best Practice Guide for Air Sealing and Insulation Retrofits for Single Family Homes (2020 Revised Edition) – A BC Housing guide created in partnership with FortisBC, BC Hydro and the Province of B.C.
+- Best Practice Guide for Air Sealing and Insulation Retrofits for Single Family Homes (2020 Revised Edition): a BC Housing guide created in partnership with FortisBC, BC Hydro and the Province of B.C.

-- Keeping the Heat In – A Natural Resources Canada guide to home retrofit projects, including insulation and air sealing upgrades
+- Keeping the Heat In: a Natural Resources Canada guide to home retrofit projects, including insulation and air sealing upgrades

 - Upgrading insulation isn't a DIY job.
-Here's why. – a blog about one DIY renovator who learned to call in the pros when needed
+Here's why.: a blog about one DIY renovator who learned to call in the pros when needed